thisis2838/bms-speedrun-optimized-maps/README.md

  [The Black Mesa Speedrunning Community](https://discord.gg/pZ8TZ9w) for support and making this possible!

  Special thanks to:
- - MAX_MAP_BRUSHSIDES for making life 70000 times harder.
+ - Imperfect decompiling for making life 70000 times harder.
  - The Devs for making me do this:

  ![Chris Horn, lead dev on the old Questionable Ethics skip, one of the biggest in the run now patched](https://i.imgur.com/GpXWe89.png)